18fadly-anthony/backr-py/README.md

 ## ToDo

-1. ~~create ~/backrs automatically~~

-2. get slug comment some other way than just rejecting “/“
+1. rename hash and dir variables

-3. prefer args to prompting the user
+2. prefer args to prompting the user

-4. use separate variables for backr_location
+3. use separate variables for backr_location

-5. restor —clean feature to remove old backups from backup list
+4. restor —clean feature to remove old backups from backup list

-6. use Makefile to compile files in installation
+5. use Makefile to compile files in installation

-7. do less in main() (keep in mind during other todos)
+6. do less in main() (keep in mind during other todos)

 ## Installation